AntonPiekhotin/JustPark/README.md

 - [Installation](#installation)
 - [CI/CD](#cicd)

 ## Technology Stack
 - [Spring Boot](https://spring.io/projects/spring-boot) - Spring Boot is an open-source Java-based framework used to create microservices.
 - [Spring Web](https://spring.io/guides/gs/serving-web-content/) - Spring Web is a part of the larger Spring Framework.
 It is used to build web applications.
 - [Spring Security](https://spring.io/projects/spring-security) - Spring Security is a powerful and highly customizable authentication and access-control framework.
 - [Spring Data JPA](https://spring.io/projects/spring-data-jpa) - Spring Data JPA is a part of the larger Spring Data family.
 It makes it easy to easily implement JPA-based repositories.
+- [Jakarta Validation](https://jakarta.ee/specifications/bean-validation/3.1/) - Jakarta Validation is a tool for handling validation in Java.
 - [PostgreSQL](https://www.postgresql.org/) - PostgreSQL is a powerful, open-source object-relational database system.
 - [JUnit](https://junit.org/junit5/) - JUnit is a simple framework to write repeatable tests.
 - [Lombok](https://projectlombok.org/) - Project Lombok is a java library that automatically plugs into your editor and build tools, spicing up your java.